 The first round of consultation was held in 2019 which received engagement from over 800 participants.

-An options paper has been produced and will be open for consultation from mid-August 2020.
+An options paper has been produced with consultation closing on 05 February 2021.

 For more information about our projects or to arrange an on-site visit, contact our Agribusiness Officer on 9217 2081 or at email@example.com.